 The Dionysus Theater is located in the South Slope of the Acropolis, north of the temple of Dionysus Eleuthereus at a level higher by 3 m. approximately.
 Its construction is connected directly with the Dionysian cult

-The Ancient Agora of Athens was the center of economic, social and political life of the city.
+The Ancient Agora of Athens was the center of the economic, social, and political life of the city.

-If the Acropolis and its monuments was the face of the city, the Agora was its heart and her mind.
+If the Acropolis and its monuments were the faces of the city, the Agora was its heart and her mind.
 Here were located the city authorities, and parliamentarians, the orators and generals frequented.

-It’s time now to experience the old and the modern part of Athens.
-Drive through Plaka, the picturesque quarter of the city, where you can see lovely little shops with handmade crafts and gifts, restaurants and cafes.
+It’s time now to experience the old and modern part of Athens.
+Drive through Plaka, the picturesque quarter of the city, where you can see lovely little shops with handmade crafts and gifts, restaurants, and cafes.

-However, a visit to Athens is never complete if you do not get to taste the famous Greek cuisine; (optional) the tour will take you to a traditional Athenian restaurant or tavern, where you can indulge to the colors and flavors of the most known Greek dishes (home cooked food).
+However, a visit to Athens is never complete if you do not get to taste the famous Greek cuisine; (optional) the tour will take you to a traditional Athenian restaurant or tavern, where you can indulge in the colors and flavors of the most known Greek dishes (home-cooked food).

-After this tasty exciting experience of the home cooked Greek food, enjoy the breathtaking views from Lycabettus Hill.
+After this tasty exciting experience of home-cooked Greek food, enjoy the breathtaking views from Lycabettus Hill.
 It’s the highest hill in the city as it’s the perfect spot to take some spectacular pictures and an image of the entire city in your hearts and minds.

 End of our services.

 “Following the footsteps of the first democracy in Athens” is a guiding experience designed by our specialized historian licensed tour guides.
-We highly recommend, during this tour to be accompanied by a professional tour guide, who will help you understand more on the actual places were the Democracy of Athens was born (Optional).
+We highly recommend, during this tour to be accompanied by a professional tour guide, who will help you understand more about the actual places where the Democracy of Athens was born (Optional).